 Are digital skills as important as maths and English?

-"The report makes it clear that our approach to educating people of all ages needs a radical re-think.
-From an early age we need to give digital literacy as much importance as numeracy and literacy."
+Baroness Sally Morgan, chair of the digital skills committee, commented: "From an early age, we need to give digital literacy as much importance as numeracy and literacy."

 With the rise of artificial intelligence and automated jobs even in the few years since the report's publication, it has become even clearer that more needs to be done to improve the nation's digital skills.

 What are digital skills?

 Digital skills can range from basic typing, data input and data analysis to more advanced areas like technical coding and engineering.
 Employers are increasingly looking for evidence of these skills on job candidates' CVs, and expect workers to have a sound understanding of certain digital programmes and applications.

 Computer skills lessons have needed to evolve significantly in just a few short years, as today's children are growing up learning to type and use apps at the same time as learning their ABC.
 Parents and teachers therefore need to keep up with the latest in digital skills training to help provide the next generation with the knowledge they are likely to need, while enhancing their own skillsets too.

 At Virtual College, we have a range of e-learning courses on offer to help you to improve your digital skills, whether you need to for your career or simply want to be able to keep up with your kids.